berktutu/playwright-saucedemo-ui-tests/docs/test-scenarios.md

 ### TS-25: Checkout information

-- Verify that users are able to view their payment information, shipping information and price information including tax.
+- Verify that users are able to view their item details in the cart, payment information, shipping information and price information including tax.

 ### TS-26: Checkout functionality

-- Verify that users can successfully finish their checkout process after providing personal information that is needed.
+- Verify that users can successfully finish their checkout process after providing personal information that is needed or cancel the checkout process anytime they want

 ### TS-27: Checkout confirmation

 - Verify that users receive appropriate notifaction after the completion of the checkout process.

+### TS-28: Page Title

+- Verify that users can view what page they are on except item page.